shyampurk/GameStream/README.md

 Step 12 : Paste this Authorization in the [code](https://github.com/shyampurk/Gamestream/blob/master/Block/main.js) in line number 10, and URL in the line number 48.

-# Gamesimulation code
+# Code COnfiguration
-Steps you should follow before running the Gamesimulation program.
+Steps you should follow before running the game simulation and UI script.

 Step 1 : pip install pubnub==3.8.3 <br>
 Step 2 : pip install cloudant (https://github.com/cloudant/python-cloudant)<br>